 - "Trigger Happy"

-- And then there's "Happy Birthday" - keeps peppy all the way through, but hits serious dissonance at 26 seconds in.
+- And then there's "Happy Birthday" - keeps peppy all the way through, but hits serious dissonance in the last verse

 - "Bohemian Polka", which takes Queen's Bohemian Rhapsody about a man facing execution and turns it into, well, a polka.